Luca25702-pixel/Ransom-Fake/README.md

 This malware won't work if:

-  • You don't run the file as administrator.
+  * You don't run the file as administrator.

-  •Your PowerShell execution policy is set to allow only trusted scripts .
+  * Your PowerShell execution policy is set to allow only trusted scripts .

-  • If you have Ransomware protection turned on in Windows Security app.
+  * If you have Ransomware protection turned on in Windows Security app.

   # Disclaimer #

   This project is just for educational purpose .
 Don't use it for pranks or ilegal things.
-  * Beaware Using it for ilegal purpose can be a cybercrime!
+  Beaware!
+Using it for ilegal purpose can be a cybercrime!